 I also want to highlight the unique option for training specialization we offer for doctoral interns and postdocs in psychology.
 In May, June, and July, interns and post-docs are able to do an external rotation at affiliated training agencies in healthcare and other settings to expand their skill set and more widely market themselves.
 Trainees who graduate from our programs have secured employment or post-doctoral fellowships in multiple settings including university counseling centers, federal prisons, hospitals, private and group practices, primary care settings, VAs, academic settings, and non-profits.

 Please continue to look at our training programs and if we seem like a good fit for your continuing development, I encourage you to apply.
 If you would like to learn more about USF and the Counseling Center in general to aid with your decision, you can check out the following links to learn more about:

-If you have any questions, please contact me (Dr. Michael Rogers) for the internship program, Dr. Jonathan Mitchell for the post-doctoral fellowship or Dr. Hege Riise for graduate student clinical training.
+If you have any general questions about our training programs, please feel free to contact me (Dr. Michael Rogers) directly.
+If you have program specific questions, please contact Dr. Hege Riise for the internship program, Dr. Jordie Poncy for the post-doctoral fellowship program or Madeline Colón, LCSW for graduate student clinician training program.
 We are happy to answer questions ourselves or get you connected with the right person (such as other staff or current trainees).